-Brazil dominated the Latin American starch derivative market in 2014.
-Rising disposable income of consumers and rapid urbanization are macro factors expected to drive demand in the region over the forecast period.
-Moreover, increasing investment by Cargill Inc. in Brazil in order to produce maltodextrin and modified starch will drive growth over the forecast period.
+Brazil dominated the Latin America market in 2014.
+Rising disposable income of consumers and rapid urbanization are the macro factors expected to drive demand in the region over the forecast period.
+Moreover, increasing investment by Cargill Inc. in Brazil in order to produce maltodextrin and modified starch will boost the growth over the forecast period.
 MEA is likely to witness immense potential as a result of high demand for sweeteners in South Africa and Egypt.

-ADM, Roquette Frères, Cargill Inc., Emsland Group, Ingredion Incorporated, Agrana Group, Avebe U.A., Tate & Lyle PLC, Grain Processing Corporation, and Global Bio-chem Technology Group Company Limited dominated the global starch derivative company market share in 2014.
+ADM; Roquette Frères; Cargill Inc.; Emsland Group; Ingredion Incorporated; Agrana Group; Avebe U.A.; Tate & Lyle PLC; Grain Processing Corporation; and Global Bio-chem Technology Group Company Limited dominated the global market share in 2014.
 The industry is highly competitive with major companies involved in constant product innovation and R&D activities.

 In 2013, Cargill and Arasco entered into a joint venture in the Kingdom of Saudi Arabia (KSA), calling it ‘Middle East for Food Solutions Co’ (MEFSCO) in order to expand the production of starches and sweeteners.
 In March 2014, Cargill installed a new 500,000 ton corn starch and sweetener plant in Castro, Brazil, with total investment of USD 214 million in order to expand its corn processing capacity in Latin America by 30.0%.